Niteshshinde999/Youtube_project_recommendation_pipeline/README.md

+#  KnowEdge
-# 📚 Custom Course Recommender using YouTube, PySpark & Django
+## 📚 Custom Course Recommender using YouTube, PySpark & Django
 A full-stack data engineering project where users can create custom courses using YouTube videos and playlists.
 The system tracks user activity and provides personalized recommendations using a PySpark-based ALS model.
 Additionally, when a user watches a video, the system generates relevant practice questions using the ChatGPT API to reinforce learning.
 The application is built with Django, PySpark, Airflow, PostgreSQL, and Docker.